AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 It uses defaults if not supplied (`DEFAULT` for `$argv[1]` and `false` for `$argv[2]`)

-The utility will generate the secret key and the salt itself.
+The utility script will generate the secret key and the salt itself.

-The output of the command will be named `${webappPrefix}.json` if you supplied one and `DEFAULT.json` if you did not.
+The output of the command will be named `${webappPrefix}.json` if you supplied an argument to the script and `DEFAULT.json` if you did not.

 The output of the command will be in the same directory you called the command from.
 If a file already exists with the needed file name, it will use the